 [This discussion applies to students who have already mastered their native language.
 For much younger students, the approach changes somewhat.]

-I prefer to have 2-4 students in a tutoring group, which improves performance while cutting average costs.
+Most of my students choose one-on-one sessions, which is OK with me.
+When appropriate, I can work with 2-4 students in a tutoring group, which improves performance while cutting average costs.
 My general approach to ESL/ESL is to have you build up reading [aloud], speaking, and listening skills first.
 As you speak more clearly - and recognize patterns in pronunciation and grammar -you will find that you already know more than you realized.
 Later, we critique actual writing, showing how NOT to use a dictionary.
 Most important of all, you will learn to improve your skills from your surroundings, with minimal use of teachers and tutors.

 There is an expression, "History is written by the winners."
 Too often, it is also defined in terms of rulers and/or generals, and their wins and losses.
 Modern history tries to be more complete, in dealing with cultures, as well as the lives of both high and low born.
 European History - at least through an American perspective strongly influenced by our ties to the United Kingdom - has also dealt with the rise and fall of European dynasties.
 However, it also deals with parallel intertwined threads: religion, business/commerce, arts, technology, military, medicine, literature, agriculture, and more.
 However, one can not view European History as limited strictly to the boundaries of Europe.
 Militarily, early world conquerors joined Europe, Asia, and Africa.
 Later, colonial empires did the same.
 Some historians cite the "French and Indian War" of 1757 to 1763 as the first "World War," because of its farflung military involvements.
 Think of simple items that changed history in Europe: the horse collar doubled the weight that a plow horse could pull; tea and coffee drinking mean boiling water... and killing water born disease; spices from the orient allowed for food preservation in Europe, long before they became merely culinary decorations; and Arabs "discovered" the number "0," and provided a numbering system enabling simplified mathematics and accounting.
 As you study European History, it is fair to divide it into 'nationalistic' units; it is also necessary to study beyond those boundaries.